Canal 13 (Chilean TV network): 1952-1973: Experimental tests and early years of the channel

 In 1962, now definitively using channel 13, the station successfully broadcast the 1962 FIFA World Cup, which took place in Chile.
 This achievement was made possible by new equipment, including five cameras, a transmitter, and a link team, which had been received on March 29 of that year.
 Canal 13 was responsible for broadcasting the matches between Chile and Italy, Germany and Switzerland, as well as the quarter-finals, semi-finals, and the final of the championship.
 After the World Cup, the channel ceased broadcasts for nearly a month to make technical adjustments, resuming on Sunday, July 22, with the broadcast of the first part of La Pérgola de las Flores, which was divided into four parts aired every Sunday.
 That day also featured performances by the musical groups The Dreamers, The Strangers, and María Teresa Larraín.

 In August of that year, Show Dominical began to air.
 In 1965, it moved to Saturdays as Sábados Alegres, and later, with its extended length, was renamed Sábados Gigantes.
 This became the oldest and most successful variety program in Latin America, hosted by Mario Kreutzberger, better known as Don Francisco.
 On October 2, 1962, the channel's studios were officially inaugurated in a ceremony led by Darío Aliaga, Eduardo Tironi, and Cardinal Raúl Silva Henríquez.

 In 1963, the first Press Department of Chilean television was established, directed by journalist Leonardo Cáceres.
-That same year, the Dramatic Department was created under the direction of Hugo Miller.
+That same year, the channel's drama division was created under the direction of Hugo Miller.
 The teletheater The Greenhouse (1963) debuted, starring Malú Gatica, who was returning to the country after her time in Hollywood, and marked the debut of Sonia Viveros.
-The following year, the first national fiction series, This Is My Family, began broadcasting, starring Malú Gatica.
+The following year,This Is My Family, Chile's first ever TV drama, began broadcasting, starring Malú Gatica in the lead role.

 In 1964, Channel 13 started broadcasting seven days a week and covered the presidential elections on September 4, where Eduardo Frei Montalva was elected president.
 On April 1, 1965, the series El Liter 4916 premiered with great success.
 Meanwhile, The Secret History of the Big News became the first documentary program on Chilean television.
 On December 27 of that same year, the channel introduced the videotape system by recording the teletheater The Browning Version with newly received equipment, launched with the help of Argentine technicians.
 Four days later, at 11:45 p.m. on December 31, 1965, the channel broadcast its first program recorded on videotape: a musical presentation by Marianela and Los Gatos, along with a greeting from Eduardo Tironi, the station director.